foliant-docs/foliantcontrib.apireferences/README.md

 ```

 On the default SwaggerUI website the anchor to this method will be `#/userauth/checkStatus`.
 It consists of the first tag from the operation properties and the operationId.
-So to generate the proper anchor APIReferences will need to get those parts from the spec.
+So to generate the proper anchor APIReferences, will need to get those parts from the spec.

 APIReferences config in your `foliant.yml` in this case may look like this: